Wilhelm II: Early years

-In 1863, Wilhelm was taken to England to be present at the wedding of his Uncle Bertie (later King Edward VII), and Princess Alexandra of Denmark.
+In 1863, Wilhelm was taken to England to be present at the wedding of his uncle Bertie and Princess Alexandra of Denmark (later King Edward VII and Queen Alexandra).
 Wilhelm attended the ceremony in a Highland costume, complete with a small toy dirk.
 During the ceremony, the four-year-old became restless.
-His eighteen-year-old uncle Prince Alfred, charged with keeping an eye on him, told him to be quiet, but Wilhelm drew his dirk and threatened Alfred.
+His 18-year-old uncle Prince Alfred, charged with keeping an eye on him, told him to be quiet, but Wilhelm drew his dirk and threatened Alfred.
 When Alfred attempted to subdue him by force, Wilhelm bit him on the leg.
 His grandmother, Queen Victoria, missed seeing the fracas; to her Wilhelm remained "a clever, dear, good little child, the great favourite of my beloved Vicky".

-His mother, Vicky, was obsessed with his damaged arm, blaming herself for the child's handicap and insisted that he become a good rider.
-The thought that he, as heir to the throne, should not be able to ride was intolerable to her.
-Riding lessons began when Wilhelm was eight and were a matter of endurance for Wilhelm.
+Vicky was obsessed with her son's damaged arm, blaming herself for the child's handicap, and insisted that he become a good rider.
+The thought that Wilhelm, as heir to the throne, should not be able to ride was intolerable to her.
+Riding lessons began when Wilhelm was eight and were a matter of endurance for him.
 Over and over, the weeping prince was set on his horse and compelled to go through the paces.
-He fell off time after time but despite his tears, was set on its back again.
-After weeks of this he was finally able to maintain his balance.
+He fell off time after time but, despite his tears, was set on its back again.
+After weeks of this, he was finally able to maintain his balance.

 Wilhelm, from six years of age, was tutored and heavily influenced by the 39-year-old teacher Georg Ernst Hinzpeter.
 "Hinzpeter", he later wrote, "was really a good fellow.
 Whether he was the right tutor for me, I dare not decide.
 The torments inflicted on me, in this pony riding, must be attributed to my mother."

-As a teenager he was educated at Kassel at the Friedrichsgymnasium.
-In January 1877, Wilhelm finished high school and on his eighteenth birthday received as a present from his grandmother, Queen Victoria, the Order of the Garter.
-After Kassel he spent four terms at the University of Bonn, studying law and politics.
+As a teenager, Wilhelm was educated at Kassel at the Friedrichsgymnasium.
+In January 1877, Wilhelm finished high school and on his eighteenth birthday received as a present from his grandmother the Order of the Garter.
+After Kassel, he spent four terms at the University of Bonn, studying law and politics.
 He became a member of the exclusive Corps Borussia Bonn.
 Wilhelm possessed a quick intelligence, but this was often overshadowed by a cantankerous temper.